nent/nent/README.md

 NENT is a library of functional elements (web components) that extend HTML with web application-specific features.

-> 'Nent' comes from the word compo**nent** and it is the uncreative attempt at branding.
+> 'Nent' comes from the word compo**nent** and it is my tech-brain, uncreative attempt at branding.

 ## Motivation